pomdtr/sunbeam/docs/src/cli.md

 # Command Line Interface

+## Detecting that a script is running in sunbeam

+Sunbeam set the `SUNBEAM_RUNNER` environment variable to `true` when it's running a script.
+You can use it to adapt the output of your script depending on the context.

 ## Configuring sunbeam appearance

 You can configure the appearance of sunbeam by setting the following environment variables: